TJLW/tjlw.github.io/Projects/AGV/README.md

 We have utilized the Arlo Complete Robotic System by Parallax as the physical framework for our research into autonomous ground vehicles.
 This kit, [which can be bought here](https://www.parallax.com/product/28966), includes a frame, motors, wheels, optical encoders, a power distribution board, a motor controller, and a Parallax Activity Board.
 However, as is tradition with our research, we opt to replace the Activity Board with a much more capable FPGA SoC.

+The intent of this platform is to handle the evaluation of a number of robotic algorithms.
+Specifically for this iteration, the focus is autonomous mapping and obstacle avoidance.

 ### Overview